 When final review occurs before the worker returns to employment

-If the final review occurs before the worker returns to employment, the WSIB uses the available wage information for the identified SO as of the WT plan completion date.
-If the WSIB originally used
+If the final review occurs before the worker returns to employment, the WSIB uses the available wage information for the identified SO as of the completion date of the RTW plan (with training).
+If the WSIB originally used:

 - mid-range wages to determine the post-injury earnings, updated mid-range wages are used.
-This generally occurs if the WT plan was designed to improve a worker’s existing or transferable job skills, see 19-03-03, Determining Suitable Occupation.
+This generally occurs if the plan was designed to improve a worker’s existing or transferable job skills, see 19-02-10, RTW Assessments and Plans.

 Exception - adjusting earnings to that of an experienced worker

-- has never returned to work despite being able to do so and has chosen not to co-operate in his or her WR activity with the injury employer and/or WT plan activity, or
+- has never returned to work despite being able to do so and has chosen not to co-operate in their RTW activities, assessment, plan etc., or

 - returned to work, but is voluntarily under-employed.

-Where a worker has co-operated in WR activity and is not working at the time of the final review, the LOE benefit will not be calculated based on 'experienced worker earnings', but will be paid based on SO-identified earnings.
+Where a worker has co-operated and is not working at the time of the final review, the LOE benefit will not be calculated based on 'experienced worker earnings', but will be paid based on SO-identified earnings.

 - the age of the worker (movement into the high-end wages may take many years)

-- level of education and training provided by a WT plan
+- level of education and training provided by a RTW plan

 - the nature of the job (e.g., in some jobs, few workers are able to earn the high-end wages), and

-- any other information that may identify wage levels (job rate).
+- any other information that may identify wage levels (e.g., job rate).

 Recalculating LOE benefits at final review